Brooke Burfitt: Career

 Brooke Burfitt stars as the lead role in independent feature "By Any Means (2017 film)" as "Mimi Wyatt".
 Radar Online says the film's storyline channels Kim Kardashian's paris robbery in 2016.
 Burfitt won Best Actress award at the Wexford Film Festival, where the film also went on to win Best Film.
 By Any Means (2017 film) won Best International Feature Film at the 2017 Polish International Film Festival.

 "By Any Means (2017 film)" was the subject of some controversy after convicted kidnapper Lukasz Herba stated in the closing statement of his trial that he was inspired after watching the movie.
 Herba, a UK resident from Poland, was sentenced to almost 17 years in jail for his role in the abduction of Chloe Ayling in Milan in July 2017, eight weeks after the release of the film.

-At the start of 2017, Brooke starred alongside Kelly McGillis and Kate Mansi in female-led thriller "Mother Of All Secrets", which was entirely filmed in Bermuda.
+Brooke stars alongside Kelly McGillis and Kate Mansi in female-led thriller "Mother Of All Secrets", which was entirely filmed in Bermuda.
 The movie premiered on Lifetime (TV network) over Mother's Day weekend in March 2020.

-Burfitt plays the lead Blair Henderson in festive romantic comedy Television film "Christmas at the Castle", which premiered on December 23 on Lifetime (TV network).
+Burfitt plays the lead Blair Henderson in festive romantic comedy Television film "Christmas at the Castle", which premiered on 23 December on Lifetime (TV network).
 She stars alongside Dan Jeannotte, Nicholas Farrell, Geraldine Somerville and Caprice Bourret.
 The film is also released worldwide by Reel One Entertainment under the alternative title of "Christmas in the Highlands".

-On January 8, 2022, "Labor, Lies and Murder" aired as an exclusive premiere for Lifetime (TV network).
+On 8 January 2022, "Labor, Lies and Murder" aired as an exclusive premiere for Lifetime (TV network).
 Brooke plays eight month pregnant Hailey, who fears someone is out to steal her baby.
 Burfitt could be seen over the 2022 Christmas holidays on Great American Family premiere movie "Christmas Lovers Anonymous" as Katrina, a best-selling author who hides her love for Christmas after an ugly break up.
 Katrina finds love again when she joins a website for people who are crazy about Christmas: "Christmas Lovers Anonymous."

+In February 2024, Up TV premiered "The Soulmate Search", starring Alexandra Harris and Jonathan Stoddard.
+Brooke plays the role of Diane, Will's sister in the film.
+Super Channel and Amazon Prime released "Finding Love In Saint Lucia" across North America in the summer of 2024.
+Burfitt plays a journalist who partners up with an ornithologist, played by Philip Boyd, to save an endangered bird species in the jungle of Saint Lucia.
+They immediately fall in love with the nature, and in the process, they'll also fall in love with each other.